-32.1 Encouragement of the Scriptures God preserved Scripture so that believers may read what happened in earlier times.
+33.1 Encouragement of the Scriptures God preserved Scripture so that believers may read what happened in earlier times.
 Those historical accounts in the Scripture provide accurate accounts that God preserved for a particular purpose.
 God purposed that those Scriptures written in earlier times would bring hope today.
 That hope comes from the perseverance and the encouragement of the Scriptures written earlier.
-By reading the Scriptures, God gives perseverance and encouragement to be of the same mind with one another according to Christ Jesus, so that with one accord believers may glorify the God and Father of our Lord Jesus Christ (Romans 15:4, page 1778; see also 1 John 1:1-4, page 1904).
+By reading the Scriptures, God gives perseverance and encouragement to be of the same mind with one another according to Christ Jesus, so that with one accord believers may glorify the God and Father of our Lord Jesus Christ (Romans 15:4; see also 1 John 1:1-4).
 A believer with The Spiritual Gift of Teaching may have a ministry of building hope and encouragement based upon the Scriptures, bringing unity in the Body of Christ.

-32.2 No Craving.
-God also preserved the Scriptures so that the things which happened previously with fathers of Israel; God was not please d with many of them during the time of Moses.
-Those things happened as examples for believers today so that believers would not crave evil things as they also craved (“ἐπεθύμησαν”).
+33.2 No Craving.
+God also preserved the Scriptures so that the things which happened previously with the fathers of Israel would be remembered; God was not pleased with many of them during the time of Moses.
+Those things happened as examples for believers today so that believers would not crave evil things as they also craved (“ἐπεθύμησαν“).
 By learning and applying the truths of Scripture, especially by understanding the cravings of idolatry, we will avoid immorality and grumbling against God.
-We face the same temptations earlier generations faced, but God always provides a way of escape, so that we will be able to endure temptation (1 Corinthians 10:13, page 1793).
+We face the same temptations earlier generations faced, but God always provides a way of escape, so that we will be able to endure temptation (1 Corinthians 10:13).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching the Bible, and emphasizing the prior experiences of people in the Old Testament, so that believers today may learn to avoid craving evil things, and falling into immorality and grumbling against God.

 Section Thirty Four